eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 ## Modules

-eXpServer is built in form of modules.
+eXpServer is structured in the form of modules.
 A module will have _functions_ and _structs_ that take care of a specific task.
-Take a look at the following figure that roughly outlines the various modules in eXpServer.
+The following figure provides a rough outline of the various modules within eXpServer:

 ![xps_architecture.png](/assets/resources/xps_architecture.png)

 Let us go over each module one by one.

 ::: tip NOTE
-A detailed view of the _structs_ and _functions_ present in each module will be explained in its corresponding stages along the roadmap.
+A detailed view of the _structs_ and _functions_ present in each module will be explained in their respective stages along the roadmap.
 :::

 ### `xps_core`

-The `xps_core` module is the container to which all [instances](<https://en.wikipedia.org/wiki/Instance_(computer_science)>) of all other modules attach.
+The `xps_core` module serves as the container to which all [instances](<https://en.wikipedia.org/wiki/Instance_(computer_science)>) of all other modules attach.
 It can be thought of as an instance of eXpServer.

 ### `xps_loop`